If you have any questions regarding the Annual Notices, please contact Christy Westfall at email@example.com.

 - Student Attendance

 - Student Bullying

 - Student Locker Searches

 - Student Nondiscrimination in Relation to Career and Technical Education

 - Title II American Disabilities Act

-- Use of Video Cameras on Buses
+- Use of Video Cameras at Schools and on Buses

 - Use of Technology Devices/Possession of Electronic Communication Devices

 Academic and Career Planning (ACP) is a collaboratively developed, student-driven process for planning success in middle school, high school, and post-secondary academic and career development.
 The purpose of ACP is to engage students in career exploration and planning.
 Students will engage in activities and experiences to inform and support planning educational, training and career goals after high school.
 The School District of Elmbrook will use Xello, an electronic tool, as part of the overall ACP process.